The Best Ways to Do Cyber Resilience Training

 Modern businesses have a lot to juggle when it comes to cybersecurity.
 There are threats everywhere you look today.
 But it isn’t enough to implement lackluster cybersecurity systems.

 A successful business must stay on top of digital security and often spend large amounts of resources improving protection and security for their digital infrastructures.
-Companies in every industry are staying on their toes to avoid the costly consequences of a data breach by installing firewalls, encryption methods, and anti-malware measures.
+Companies in every industry stay on their toes to avoid the costly consequences of a data breach by installing firewalls, encryption methods, and anti-malware measures.

 And even the most secure companies can fall victim to cyber-attacks.
 That’s why your organization must focus on cyber resiliency training.
 Because when attacks take place, your company needs the right systems in place to bounce back quickly.

-Cyber resilience vs. cybersecurity
+Cyber Resilience vs. Cybersecurity

 You shouldn’t confuse cyber resilience with cybersecurity.
-Cyber resilience is an important, yet often ignored aspect of digital security that’s just as vital as cybersecurity.
+Cyber resilience is an important yet often ignored aspect of digital security that’s just as vital as cybersecurity.
 The differences between the two are:

 - Cybersecurity is the strategies and tactics used to protect a company’s digital systems and data.
 An active cybersecurity policy prevents criminals from gaining access to your servers initially.